opf/openproject/docs/release-notes/13-1-0/README.md

 ## Dynamic meetings and agenda items linked to work packages

-The Meetings module itself is not a new feature.
+You probably already know OpenProject's Meetings module.
 Formerly, this module restricted users to creating meeting agendas in a single text block.
 OpenProject 13.1 enables the **creation and management of individual agenda items**.
 This includes **creating direct links to specific meetings from a work package** and provides a comprehensive overview of  the discussions and links directly to the meeting associated with the  work package.

 ![OpenProject dynamic meetings example](openproject-13-1-dynamic-meetings.png)